Broadcasting Schools in Atlanta

 Bachelor of Arts in Mass Media Arts

 Mass media arts students can cultivate effective communication skills, research techniques, and analytical abilities.
-Students in this program are required to complete 123 credit hours of course work and select from concentrations in journalism; radio, television, and film; or public relations management.
-Some mass media core courses include philosophy and ethics of mass communications, mass communications research, and mass media writing.
+Students in this program are required to complete 123 credit hours of coursework for a concentration in journalism.
+Some mass media core courses include philosophy and ethics of mass communications, mass communications research, and news writing.

-This small, private university enrolls less than 1,500 students each year.
+This small, private university enrolls around 1,500 students each year.
 The school is associated with the United Methodist Church.
 Students interested in broadcasting may find the school's media writing program useful.

-Bachelor of Arts in Communication with a Concentration in Media Writing
+Bachelor of Arts in Media Studies with a Concentration in Digital Storytelling

-Students enrolled in Reinhardt University's media writing program practice writing scripts for radio or television shows and prepare breaking news reports for news organizations.
-Students utilize print, electronic media, and web-based media, as well as studying effective ways of communicating through each form of media.
-Courses offered cover subjects like theories of media and visual culture, broadcast journalism, and technical writing.
+Students enrolled in Reinhardt University's digital storytelling program practice writing scripts for radio or television shows and producing film or video projects.
+Students utilize print, electronic media, and web-based media, as well as study effective ways of communicating through each form of media.
+Courses offered cover subjects like theories of media and culture, digital video editing, and feature writing.